MoralisWeb3/unity-web3-game-kit/README.md

 💿 Create a New Unity Project and Import the Package
 - Open Unity Hub
 - Click on the 'NEW' button and create a new project
-- When the project opens, navigate to the folder you downloaded the package to.
+- When the project opens, open Edit->Preferences->External Tools (on MAC this is Unity->Preferences->External Tools) and make sure "Script Editor" is set to your installed Visual Studio instance.
+IMPORTANT: This step must be done before importing the package.
-- Drag and drop the package into the Unity project.
+- Navigate to the folder you downloaded the package to.
+Drag and drop the package into the Unity project.
 ![Demo](https://github.com/ethereum-boilerplate/ethereum-unity-boilerplate/blob/main/gifs/add.gif)

 - Open MoralisWeb3ApiSdk->Example and double-click on the DemoScene object.